amoncaldas/WPP/README.md

 ## Features ##

-- Custom docker image based in wordpress:php7.1-apache
+- Custom docker image based in wordpress:5.3-php7.1-apache
 - Custom docker image based in mysql:5.7 with auto dump import
 - wp-config.php mapped to an external file
 - wp-content folder mapped to an external folder
 - Customization and updates via update.sh and wp-cli
 - Mapped /dev url to run /var/www/webapp/index.html
-- Decoupled front-end dashboard with Vuejs
+- Decoupled front-end with Vuejs and SPA
-- Auto fix wordpress url to mach the one defined in the docker-compose yml file
+- Auto fix wordpress url to match the one defined in the docker-compose yml file
-- Continues integration with GitLab to deploy branches staging and master
 - Auto update state via wp-cli

- The url /dev will point to a future SPA containing examples and developer dashboard page

 ## Highlighted features ##